Skip to content

 sealos images

-# Replace the value of the imagesId below with the obtained cluster image id
+# Replace the imagesId value below with the obtained cluster image ID

 sealos run imagesId -e nfs_server=192.168.0.41,nfs_path=/nfsdata

-Note: The imageId of other components mentioned below can also be obtained and replaced in the same way.
+Note: For other components mentioned later, their imageIds can be obtained and replaced in the same way.

 Name Description Value